omkar-shelke25/ckad-killercoda/ingress-routing-ex-svc/step1.md

 3. Verify that accessing the Ingress no longer returns a **503 error**.
 4. Ingress URL stored in `cat /tmp/ingress_url.txt`

+> Wait 1–2 minutes for setup, then check the ingress URL with `cat /tmp/ingress_url.txt`
 ---

 # Try it yourself first!